djalbat/highmark-fonts/README.md

 Note that these blocks do not pertain to font faces.
 They are distinct blocks of Unicode *characters*, they are not collections of glyphs.
 These blocks are important in mathematics and other forms or reasoning because they communicate *meaning*.
-A double struck capital C typically represents the complex numbers, for example, whilst a cursive capital C might represent a category.
+A double struck capital ℂ typically represents the complex numbers, for example, whilst a cursive capital 𝒞 might represent a category.

 ### Contents